 Julia is also the author of “Personal Journey” article Fear and Gratitude, published by the Atlanta Journal Constitution in its Sunday edition on July 10, 2016, about her book ALL THE ABOVE, and how her son’s battle with cancer changed her life, and his.

-Julia was born in Dallas, Texas, grew up in Atlanta, and is a graduate of UNC-Chapel Hill, where she studied Economics and French.
+Born in Dallas, Texas, Julia grew up in Atlanta and is a graduate of UNC-Chapel Hill, where she studied Economics and French.
 During her Tar Heel days, she spent a year in the south of France.
 After college, she headed back to Dallas, worked in a downtown bank and later for a software developer in Richardson, Texas.
 While working full time, she aced her MBA courses at the University of Dallas and North Texas State University, but chose to abandon her pursuit of that degree when (at five months pregnant) she learned she was carrying twins.